 I have worked as an independent consultant since 2006.
-Services have included Expert Witness work, building condition audits, capital improvement plans, building enclosure troubleshooting, building code consulting, design of building repairs and modifications, and technical review of construction documents developed by other architects.
-Expert Witness services have included investigation of design and construction issues, review and reconstruction of project records, development of Expert Reports, participation in mediation, and court testimony.
+Services have included Expert Witness work, design of building repairs and modifications, and technical review of construction documents developed by other architects.
+Expert Witness services have included investigation of design and construction issues, review of project records, development of Expert Reports, participation in mediation, and court testimony.

-I am licensed as an architect in 5 states: Massachusetts, Maine, New Hampshire, New York, and Vermont.
-I hold an NCARB certification and LEED Accreditation.
+I am licensed as an architect in Massachusetts and Vermont.
+I hold an NCARB certification, LEED Accreditation, and MCPPO Certification for School Project Designers and Project Managers.
 I am a member of the American Institute of Architects (AIA).
-I also have an MCPPO certification in Massachusetts.

-My experience in architecture and the construction industry covers more than 40 years.
+My experience in architecture and the construction industry covers nearly 50 years.
 I have worked as a drafter, designer, job captain, project manager, Clerk-of-the-Works, project architect, construction administrator, and manager of production.
 I first worked in an architect’s office during summer breaks in high school in the mid 1960’s.
-After an enlistment in the U.S. Navy, I worked for an architectural mill-work subcontractor.
+After an enlistment in the U.S. Navy, I worked for an architectural millwork subcontractor.
 I completed my undergraduate degree at M.I.T. in 1974.
 Then I worked for a home builder for 2 years.
 From 1977 until 2006, I worked as an employee in architecture firms in Seattle and Vermont.

-My professional experience includes high-rise office buildings, a 2-level regional mall, 20+ public school projects, several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.
+My professional experience includes high-rise office buildings, a 2-level regional mall, 20+ public school projects (mostly in Massachusetts), several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.

 Managing production for a firm of about 50 architects heightened my interest in effective management, and I earned a Master’s degree in Administration and Management from Saint Michael’s College in 2006.
 I have completed mediation training courses through Woodbury College and Pepperdine University’s Straus Institute for Dispute Resolution.
 In 2015, I completed Certified Passive House Consultant (CPHC®) training and received a certification from Passive House Institute U.S. (PHIUS).